exasol/test-db-builder-java/README.md

 ## What it isn't

-TDDB is not suited for production code.
+TDBJ is not suited for production code.
 We sacrifice speed and features for compactness and ease-of-use.
 If you are looking for code that helps writing production code, please refer to

 * [SQL Statement Builder](https://github.com/exasol/sql-statement-builder)